Growth Irregularities

 - Child Abuse or Neglect: Physical and emotional abuse, as well as neglect, can significantly impact a child’s growth and development.

 It’s important to note that this is not an exhaustive list, and other factors can also influence growth.
-If you have concerns about a child’s growth, it’s crucial to consult with a pediatrician or a specialist in pediatric endocrinology.
+If you have concerns about a child’s growth, it’s crucial to consult with a specialist in pediatric endocrinology.
 Early diagnosis and appropriate management can help optimize growth potential and improve overall health and well-being.

 Recent Comments